ahmadelmalah/learning-Angular4-tour-of-heroes/README.md

-# This project is not complete, for the complete project please check in this repo [Agnular 5.0](https://github.com/ahmadelmalah/Angular5-Tour-of-Heroes)
+# This project is not complete, for the complete project please check in this repo for Angular Framework 5.x.x [Here](https://github.com/ahmadelmalah/Angular5-Tour-of-Heroes)